Buddy119/DemoPortal/README.md

 # DemoPortal

 This demo project provides a basic React page built with Tailwind CSS and shadcn/ui-style components.
-It lists API documentation items and shows a floating chat window placeholder.
+It lists API documentation items and includes an interactive floating chat window.

 ## Getting Started